lyngon/redgrease/docs/source/quickstart.rst

 The next chapter ":ref:`client`", goes into all commands in more details, but for now we'll just look at the most important things.

-You can take a sneak-peek at the full code thtat we will walk through in this section, by expanding the block below (click "▶ Show").
+You can take a sneak-peek at the full code that we will walk through in this section, by expanding the block below (click "▶ Show").

-If you find this rather selfself-explanatory, then you can probably jump directly to the next section where we do some  :ref:`quick_example_gears_comparisons` with "vanilla" RedisGears functions.
+If you find this rather self-explanatory, then you can probably jump directly to the next section where we do some  :ref:`quick_example_gears_comparisons` with "vanilla" RedisGears functions.

-Otherwise just contiue reading and we'll, go through it step-by-step.
+Otherwise just continue reading and we'll, go through it step-by-step.

 .. container:: toggle